Kyndall22/CSI-3450/README.txt

 this will generate localhost webpages for the html and php code/pages.
 3. To view/run the code, you should install an open source code editor such as Brackets or Notepad++ this is how our project was able to execute successfully
+4. Use phpMyAdmin to create your database and tables to view our table copy and paste this link: http://localhost/phpmyadmin/db_structure.php?db=powerhouse_warehouse (make sure XAMPP is running to view)